Kappa Emote Meaning

 In 2007, Justin.tV was founded to allow anyone to stream content online.
 The major success of the platform was their gaming section.
 Eventually, that “split off” into what is now Twitch.

 Justin’s job was to set up the chat client.
-As part of that, he put up a grayscale image of himself and called it “Kappa” due to his love of Japanese culture.
-In Japanese Folklore, a Kappa is a creature that lures, then drowns people in large bodies of water.
-Kappa was used as a cautionary tale for children, warning them to stay safe near water.
+As part of that, he put up a grayscale image of himself and called it “Kappa” due to his love of Japanese folklore and culture.
+In Japanese mythology, a Kappa is a creature that lures, then drowns people in large bodies of water.
+The story of this Japanese water spirit was used as a cautionary tale for children, warning them to stay safe near water.

 The grey-scale image was uploaded with other emotes based on Justin.tv employees.
 Other Justin.tv/Twitch staff emotes include Cmonbruh, Anele, MingLee, HeyGuys, and DendiFace.